Shutdown Day 12: Lawmakers to hear wall plea at White House

 Whether the Republican-led Senate would consider the Democratic funding bills — or if Trump would sign either into law — was unclear.
 McConnell spokesman Donald Stewart said Senate Republicans would not take action without Trump's backing.

-"It's simple: The Senate is not going to send something to the president that he won't sign," Stewart said.

-Even if only symbolic, the passage of the bills in the House would put fresh pressure on the president.
+Even if only symbolic, passage of the bills in the House would put fresh pressure on the president.
 At the same time, administration officials said Trump was in no rush for a resolution to the impasse, believing he has public opinion and his base on his side.

-The Democratic package to end the shutdown would include one bill to temporarily fund the Department of Homeland Security at current levels — with $1.3 billion for border security, far less than the $5 billion Trump has said he wants for the wall — through Feb.
+The Democratic package to end the shutdown would include one bill to temporarily fund the Department of Homeland Security at current levels — with $1.3 billion for border security, far less than Trump has said he wants for the wall — through Feb.
 8 as talks continued.

 It would also include another measure to fund the departments of Agriculture, Interior, Housing and Urban Development and others closed by the partial shutdown.
 That measure would provide money through the remainder of the fiscal year, to Sept.
 30.

-Associated Press writers Kevin Freking and Jill Colvin contributed to this report.
+Associated Press writers Laurie Kellman, Kevin Freking and Jill Colvin contributed to this report.